sgoldenlab/simba/docs/label_behavior.md

 Note that SimBA performs similar functions such as the open-source [JWatcher](http://www.jwatcher.ucla.edu/) or commercial [Noldus Observer](https://www.noldus.com/human-behavior-research/products/the-observer-xt) systems, with the exception that SimBA automates the backend integration of behavioral annotation with creating predictive classifiers.
 If you already have such annotations stored in alterantive file formats, like [JWatcher](http://www.jwatcher.ucla.edu/) or [Noldus Observer](https://www.noldus.com/human-behavior-research/products/the-observer-xt), they can be appended directly to the tracking data and no behavioral annotations needs to be done in SimBA.
 To append annotations created in alternative third-party software, check out [THIS TUTORIAL](https://github.com/sgoldenlab/simba/blob/master/docs/third_party_annot.md).
 The [Crim13 dataset](http://www.vision.caltech.edu/Video_Datasets/CRIM13/CRIM13/Main.html) was annotated using [Piotr’s Matlab Toolbox](https://github.com/pdollar/toolbox) and we appended the annotations to the tracking data using a version of [this script](https://github.com/sgoldenlab/simba/blob/master/misc/Caltech_2_DLC.py).

-If you already have annotation videos created with these alternative tools, or any other behavioral annotator, and would like to use them to create predictive classifiers, please let us know as we would like to write scripts that could process these data for SimBA.
+If you already have annotated videos created with these alternative tools, or any other behavioral annotator, and would like to use them to create predictive classifiers, please let us know as we would like to write scripts that could process these data for SimBA.
 If you have created such scripts yourself, please consider contributing them to the community!
 If you have any issues using the SimBA annotation interface, please open a [GitHub issue](https://github.com/sgoldenlab/simba/issues) or reach out to us on our [Gitter](https://gitter.im/SimBA-Resource/community) support channel. **We will provide support in either scenario**.

 ## Step 1.
 Loading project_config file
 In the main SimBA menu, click on `File > Load Project > Load Project.ini > Browse File` and select the config file (project_config.ini) representing your SimBA project.
 This step **must** be done before proceeding to the next step.